Feeding Baby on Holiday? It’s not so tough, honestly!

-Feeding baby on holiday if your baby is still exclusively breastfeeding…
+Feeding baby on holiday if you are still exclusively breastfeeding:

 Having said that, there are still a number of things you need to make sure of:

 - Make sure you are properly hydrated, especially if your holiday destination is hot!
 If you need extra fluids, chances are your baby will too – offer extra feeds if necessary.
 If the water supply is even remotely suspect – stick to bottled water and refuse ice cubes.
 A worrywart like me might use bottled water to rinse herself after bathing – but that’s just me…

 - Make sure you don’t overdo it.
 Hike up that pyramid or down that steep trail on a future getaway.
 Take this holiday at a slower pace with lovely walks and easygoing sightseeing – along with lots of naps and rests.
 Your energy level (and your milk supply) will thank you.